Tejashwi gets married in Delhi, RJD celebrates in Patna | Politics

 The 32 years old got hitched to Rachel Iris about whom not much is known barring the fact that the couple have known each other since childhood and the bride's father is a Haryana-based businessman.

-The wedding, pictures of which are floating on social media, took place within minutes of a ring ceremony, reminding people of the Hindi adage ''chat mangni pat byah''.
+The wedding, pictures of which are floating on social media, took place within minutes of a ring ceremony, reminding people of the Hindi adage ''chat mangni pat byah'' (quick betrothal, quicker marriage).

 ''Our leader has set an example by abjuring pomp and show at his wedding'', state RJD president Jagadanand Singh said, catching his breath in the midst of frantic sweet distribution.